microsearch/mrc/services/index.md

 pagebox1subhead: From Paper Documents to Online Collection
 pagebox1img: vids.jpg
-pagebox1text: Even if your important documents are mostly printed on paper or your videos are on VHS (or betamax!), we can make them fully searchable.
+pagebox1text: Even if your important documents are mostly printed on paper or your videos are on VHS, we can make them fully searchable.
 For documents, our enhanced scanning and character recognition technology preserves the original look of the document, while embedding a layer of hidden, fully-searchable text beneath.
 For videos, we can make a digital version of your tapes, transcribe any spoken text,